BioLockJ-Dev-Team/ShowTestVar/README.md

 unzip demo.zip && rm demo.zip
 biolockj --external-modules $PWD/mods ./demo/$CONFIG
 ```
-The example above will create a minimalist pipeline deomonstrating the use of the ShowBljVars module from the ShowTestVar project.
+The example above will create a minimalist pipeline demonstrating the use of the ShowBljVars module from the ShowTestVar project.

 Add the `#BioModule` line for the ShowBljVars module to any other pipeline.

-### Build this module from the latest source code
+### Build this project from the latest source code

 Download the source code:
 ```